Kristina01111000/Drws_site/README.md

 3/30
 - Make a new account and see how it works, all the emails, before he hands out the list of emails

-- figure out the email situation, its time to move on it, not many changes needed
 - think about how to link the great outdoors page and the group well, have dr w move his comment?
 - what day should we send the news letter?
 - give people the option between the app and the scorecard site?